UMCP-TASA/tour-of-taiwan/README.md

 # Animations

 This site use [react-spring](https://www.react-spring.io/) for animations.
 In order to fix some issues with typing, I upgraded to the 9.0.0-rc.3 version of react-spring.
 This means that some of the docs on the main page are outdated.
 Instead, refer to the [react-spring v9 docs](https://aleclarson.github.io/react-spring/v9/).

+# Netlify
+We're using Netlify to host our site!
+You can access our control panel by signing into [app.netlify.com]([app.netlify.com]) with our UMCP TASA email.
+All of the environment variables are set up already.